knative/serving/pkg/controller/route/README.md

 #### Routing in the presence of Inactive Revisions (aka 0→1)

-In the case of inactive Revisions, a Route would direct requests through the `activator` Service, with enough information in the headers so that the `activator` Service can activate a Revision before relaying the traffic to it.
+In the case of inactive Revisions, a Route would direct requests through the Service `activator-service`, with enough information in the headers so that the Service `activator-service` Service can activate a Revision before relaying the traffic to it.

 From the same scenario of the previous example, if the Revision